zentyal/zentyal/docs/en/user/intro.rst

    eBox becomes the unified communications server of your organization, including mail, instant messaging and voice over IP.

-You can select several profiles to combine different functionalities.
+You can select several profiles to make eBox play different roles in your network.

 However, if you select the advanced installation method, you get the complete list of eBox Platform modules and you can select individually